Crypto-Cat/CTF/ctf_events/pico_gym/pwn/unsubscriptions_are_free/README.md

    0x8048a7d <leaveMessage+92>    leave
 ```

 `malloc(8)` has returned `0x95cd1a0`, the same address as our previous chunk.
 Hence we are using-after-free when we write our message.
 We submit the leaked `hahaexploitgobrrr` function address, overwriting `user->whatToDo`.
-The infinite loop in main executes `doProcess(user)`, triggering the `hahaexploitgobrrr` function and printing the flag:
+The infinite loop in main executes `doProcess(user)`, triggering the `hahaexploitgobrrr` function and printing the flag.

 ```sh
 python exploit.py REMOTE mercury.picoctf.net 61817